waterjugs/SYN-Seed-Script/README.md

 - Go to the end of the file
 - Delete the letters "REM" and the space.

--It should now read like:
+-It should now read like this:

 > echo Putting the PC to sleep... <br>